The engine is live

 04 / How we operate

 A trading firm doesn't sell its execution algorithms.
 It runs them.
 Spektra works the same way.
-Every operator we showed it to, in catalog M&A and in social distribution, gave us the same advice: don't license it, run it.
+Every operator we showed it to, across catalog M&A and social distribution, gave us the same advice: don't license it, run it.
 We agreed.

 FIG. 04 · Every known model fits one of four cells.
 Spektra doesn't.